Parma: Transport

 Parma railway station is on the Milan–Bologna railway system.

 The Parma trolleybus system has been in operation since 1953.
 It replaced an earlier tramway network, and presently comprises four trolleybus routes.

-Aeroporto Internazionale di Parma, Parma's airport, offers commercial flights to cities in a number of European countries.
+The city is served by Aeroporto Internazionale di Parma.
+However, the airport only provides commercial flights to limited European destinations.
+The nearest international airport is Bologna Guglielmo Marconi Airport, which is located 94 km east of Parma.